rongyaw/Hybrid-A-Star-Search/README.md

 2. Run hybrid_A_star.m to perform the test.<br/>
 3. ackermann_sampler.m is the function built to perform holonomic sampling based on the lowest cost in open list.<br/>
 4. collision_check is the function implemented to check if the sampling point is in collision with obstacles.<br/>
+5. Cell_A_star.m demonstrate finite horizon search of hybrid A algorithm.